spanner888/CamScripts/README2.md

 ## CamScripts for FreeCAD CAM

-CamScripts offer a suite of tools to streamline and automate various tasks within FreeCAD's Computer-Aided Manufacturing (CAM) environment.
+CamScripts provides a suite of tools to streamline and automate most tasks within FreeCAD's Computer-Aided Manufacturing (CAM) environment.
 Key features and benefits include:

 - Efficient Tool Management: